JuliaMath/Bessels.jl/README.md

 The goal of the library is to provide high quality numerical implementations of Bessel functions with high accuracy without comprimising on computational time.
 In general, we try to match (and often exceed) the accuracy of other open source routines such as those provided by [SpecialFunctions.jl](https://github.com/JuliaMath/SpecialFunctions.jl).
 There are instances where we don't quite match that desired accuracy (within a digit or two) but in general will provide implementations that are 5-10x faster (see [benchmarks](https://github.com/JuliaMath/Bessels.jl#benchmarks)).

 The library currently supports Bessel functions, modified Bessel functions, Hankel functions, spherical Bessel functions, and Airy functions of the first and second kind for positive real arguments and integer and noninteger orders.
 Negative arguments are also supported only if the return value is real.
-We plan to support complex arguments in the future.
+[Limited support](https://github.com/JuliaMath/Bessels.jl#complex-numbers) is provided for complex arguments.
 An unexported gamma function is also provided.

 # Quick start